Programme 2005 – My Fair Lady

 FRED TWYFORD

 Being the Secretary and President (for a total of 25 years) and now a Life Member of NOS, Fred has been involved with the Society more in an administrative role.
-However he has chorus roles in the Society’s first “My Fair Lady”, “Sound of Music”, “Me and My Gal” and a humorous role in an early Music Hall.
+However he has had chorus roles in the Society’s first “My Fair Lady”, “Sound of Music”, “Me and My Gal” and a humorous role in an early Music Hall.

 KEIJI WATANABE